Ange1ika/Finetune_CODET5_plus/README.md

-Finetune_CODET5+
+Finetune_CODET5+<br>

-This project fine-tunes a single Code LLM across four software engineering tasks using unified preprocessing and multi-task instruction tuning:
+This project fine-tunes a single Code LLM across four software engineering tasks using unified preprocessing and multi-task instruction tuning:<br>

-Code Search
+Code Search<br>

-Code Repair
+Code Repair<br>

-Clone Detection
+Clone Detection<br>

-Test Generation
+Test Generation<br>

-The goal is to start from a pretrained CodeT5+ model and then jointly fine-tune it on all tasks, comparing the fine-tuned model with the pretrained baseline.
+The goal is to start from a pretrained CodeT5+ model and then jointly fine-tune it on all tasks, comparing the fine-tuned model with the pretrained baseline.<br>

-Model
+Model<br>

-Base model (pre-finetuning): Salesforce/codet5p-770m
+Base model (pre-finetuning): Salesforce/codet5p-770m<br>

-Fine-tuned model: TBD
+Fine-tuned model: TBD<br>

-All results below are from the pretrained model only (no task-specific fine-tuning).
+All results below are from the pretrained model only (no fine-tuning).<br>

-Data & Tasks
+Data & Tasks<br>

-Expected directory structure:
+Expected directory structure:<br>

 data/
   codesearch/